The stuff no one tells you.

 Can you work while studying in the U.S.?
 Yes!
 Understand the crucial differences between CPT and OPT to gain valuable experience without risking your visa status.

 Plans change.
 But is the SEVIS fee refundable?
-This guide explains the strict U.S. government rules on SEVIS fee refunds and the limited scenarios where you might be eligible.
+This guide explains the strict strict rules around SEVIS fee refunds and the limited scenarios where you might be eligible.

 A failed payment can be stressful, especially with a visa interview looming.
 Don't panic.
 Follow this step-by-step guide to troubleshoot the issue and get your submission back on track.